continuumizm/cizm-website/posts/thank-you-keith-prodigy.md

 date: 2021-03-05T04:59:17.561Z
 leadimage: /img/dancing-in-field-keith-prodigy-style-1996-1080x1620-continuumizm.jpg
 lead: Thinking of Keith today.
-summary: On the anniversary of his passing, thinking of Keith Prodigy and his particular, personal impact on my life.
+summary: On the anniversary of his passing, thinking of Keith Prodigy, his evolution in the group and a particular, personal influence on my life.
 category: stories
 tags:
   - prodigy